Linuxfabrik/monitoring-plugins/check-plugins/example/README.rst

       --always-ok           Always returns OK.
       -c CRIT, --critical CRIT
                             Set the CRIT threshold as a percentage.
+Default: >= 90 --ignore-regex IGNORE_REGEX
+                            Any english title matching this python regex will be ignored (repeating).
+Example: '(?i)linuxfabrik' for a
+                            case-insensitive search for "linuxfabrik".
-Default: >= 90 --test TEST           For unit tests.
+      --test TEST           For unit tests.
 Needs "path-to-stdout-file,path-to- stderr-file,expected-retc".
       --token TOKEN         Software API token